538 Main Street

 The HBAC offers a wide range of fine art classes for youth and adults taught by professional artists.
 In a multidisciplinary educational approach, classes include instruction in drawing, painting, watercolor, jewelry, and photography, Polynesian dance classes for youth and adults and specialized workshops.
 Information and registration is available at the HBAC and in the SANDS Community Services Guide at www.hbsands.org.

-The popular Art at the Beach art camp for children ages 6-12 years old offers a week-long experience exploring the visual and performing arts.
-Full and half day sessions are available from June through August.
-Taught by professional artists, each week explores a different theme through a variety of media, culminating with an art project held at the beach on Friday afternoons.
-Call the HBAC for details at (714) 374-1650.
+The popular Art at the HBAC art camp for children ages 6-12 years old offers a week-long experience exploring the visual and performing arts.
+Half-day sessions are available from June through August.
+Taught by professional artists, each week explores a different theme through a variety of media, giving your child the chance to explore a variety of artistic expressions.